KDE/documentation-docs-kdenlive-org/troubleshooting/faq.rst

 When I import a video clip into my 1920x1080 project a warning pops up asking me to create and switch to new profile.
 Why?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is the standard behavior for Kdenlive for the **first clip** to be added to a new project if the clip's properties are different from the project's settings.
 For example, the project settings are 1920x1080 @ 30\ :abbr:`fps (frames per second)`, and the clip is 450x360 @ 24.86\ :abbr:`fps (frames per second)`.
-You can switch off the check in :menuselection:`Menu --> Settings --> Configure Kdenlive --> Misc` by unchecking :guilabel:`Check if first added clip matches project profile`.
+You can switch off the check in :menuselection:`Menu --> Settings --> Configure Kdenlive -->` :doc:`Misc</getting_started/configure_kdenlive/configuration_misc>` by unchecking :guilabel:`Check if first added clip matches project profile`.

 I have a .mov file that is made with .png images and was able to import it into Kdenlive but now I only get an unusable audio track from it.
 How do I fix this?